chaelim/BrokenGuardPage/Readme.md

 * Malicious process needs following privileges to target victim process
     * `PROCESS_QUERY_INFORMATION | PROCESS_VM_READ | PROCESS_CREATE_THREAD`
-    * Even if a process runs at [low integrity level](https://msdn.microsoft.com/en-us/library/bb625960.aspx), it doesn't prevent a malicious program from reading other process's memory.
 * Executing `IsBadCodePtr` from the threads in the victim process.
     * There may be another good reason that Microsoft trying to discontinue the `IsBadCodePtr` API (https://msdn.microsoft.com/en-us/library/windows/desktop/aa366712(v=vs.85).aspx)
 * Let's crash Chrome browser: